OtaTran241/ChickenInvaders_HandPoseEstimation/README.md

   - Converts hand coordinates from the camera frame to screen coordinates, mapping them relative to the game window's position and size.

 - **Hand Gesture Recognition (`is_hand_closed` method):**
-  - Determines if the hand is closed (i.e., a click gesture) by measuring the distance between the wrist and middle finger landmarks.
+  - Determines if the hand is closed (i.e., a click gesture) by measuring the distance between the end of middle finger and middle finger landmarks.

 - **Running the Hand Tracking (`run` method):**
   - **Steps:**